 If you are not satisfied with an aspect of a creditor's conduct or service, you have a right to complain and receive a detailed response within eight weeks.
 Always request details of their complaints process and follow this until you get a response.
-If you are not satisfied with their response to your complaint, consider referring the matter to the free and independent Financial Ombudsman Service (FOS).
+If you are not satisfied with their response to your complaint, and the creditor is FCA registered, you can refer the matter to the independent Financial Ombudsman Service (FOS).